Northwestern asking for volunteers for campus beautification projects

-Northwestern Oklahoma State University’s Staff Council is sponsoring Campus Beautification events in Alva, Enid and Woodward during the month of April and are looking for volunteers to help.
+Northwestern Oklahoma State University’s Staff Council is sponsoring campus beautification events in Alva, Enid and Woodward during April and are looking for volunteers to help.

 All students and university employees are welcome to volunteer their services to help give the campus a facelift from 1-4 p.m.
 Monday, April 18, 2022, on the Alva campus.